 Understanding Your Award Letter

-Once your FAFSA has been reviewed (along with any additional documentation that was required or requested), an award letter will be issued.
-You will receive a notification at your WIU email account that your award letter is available to view on STARS.
+You will receive a notification at your WIU email account when your award letter is available.
 When you log on to STARS, select "Financial Aid Information" from the STARS drop-down menu.
 Then choose the academic year you wish to view.
 Finally, select "View Award Letter".

 Keep in mind that your awards may be adjusted later if: